sara-nl/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 #### Exercise

-- Upload `aliceInWonderland-DE.txt.utf-8` to your home directory in iRODS
+- Upload `alice.txt` to your home directory in iRODS
 - Create a new collection `aliceInWonderland` within your home directory
-- Move `aliceInWonderland-DE.txt.utf-8` into this new collection.
+- Move `alice.txt` into this new collection.

 ### Downloading a data object or collection with `iget`